b-4st/LibLib/README.md

     He is %adjective%.
 Because he is so %$adjective%, he quite likes %noun%.

-The prompts the user would recieve are:
+The prompts the user would receive are:

     Enter an adjective: